 a feature that allows you to send automated texts based on set periods of time from when a user joined your list.

 a web link containing relatively few characters that redirects to a longer web link.
-These links are useful for fitting long URLs into SMS’s short character limits.
+These links are useful for fitting long URLs into SMS messages.
 Platforms such as SimpleTexting.com allow you to shorten your long URLs at send time.

-The most prominent constraint of SMS is also its powerful feature—the 160 character limit.
-The character set is also limited to the ASCII table, which is comprised of all the numbers, upper and lowercase letters, and basic punctuation marks.
-If you want to send a message containing an image or more than 160 characters, then you need to use a Short URL that points to a website with the additional information.
+The most prominent constraint of SMS is also its powerful feature—the 160-character limit.
+The character set is also limited to the ASCII table, which is composed of all the numbers, upper and lowercase letters, and basic punctuation marks.
+If you want to send a message containing an image or more than 160 characters, then you need to use a short URL that points to a website with the additional information.

-Text messages’ character constraint may seem like a limitation, but it actually forces you to make your messages to-the-point.
+The character constraint of text messages may seem like a limitation, but it actually forces you to make your messages more to the point.
 Rarely do text messages contain extraneous information, because there is no room to fit it in.
 When your customers sign up for texts, they know they’ll only ever have to read one or two sentences.